eden0214/44688_CapstoneProject/README.md

 * In addition, I am starting to better understand which visualizations help me understand the data more comprehensively:  For example, I appreciated the heatmap showing correlation, and while I found the boxplot of the OFFICE_ID variable to be helpful, it did not generate further understanding.
 Similarly, using scatterplots may not be a helpful tool, since the SALES_ID attribute is not evenly distributed numerically.

 # Module 5 Overview: Predictive Analysis
 In Module 5, I continued the data analysis process by moving into the Predictive Analysis phase of my project.
-Predictive analyiss is the process of using the data set within a Machine Learning (ML) Pipeline by using an ML algorithm to generate a model that can be used to help make predictions for business decisions.
+Predictive analysis is the process of using the data set within a Machine Learning (ML) Pipeline by using an ML algorithm to generate a model that can be used to help make predictions for business decisions.
 An ML pipeline has 5 steps, and I have already completed the first 3: Data Collection (Module 2), Data Cleaning (Module 3), and Feature Extraction (Module 4).
 In this module, I completed the fourth step, Model Validation, and I will complete the fifth step, Visualization, as a part of the next module.

 Model validation is the process of using a data set to train and test a Machine Learning algorithm with the ultimate goal of creating a model that can be used to help guide business decisions.
 (An ML algorithm is computer code that adapts to data by recognizing patterns and learning from them to produce a model.)
 Before I could proceed, I had to determine which ML algorithms could work with my data set.
 To do this, I used the following visualization: